- Winter semester

 - 5 credit points (150 hours) in experimental psychological or neuroscientific work (e.g. research internship, bachelor's thesis).

-- 6 credit points (180 hours) in general/cognitive psychology.
+- 6 credit points (180 hours) in general/cognitive psychology, and

 - 5 credit points (150 hours) in biological psychology/neurosciences.

-Students may have to catch up on missing competencies in additional modules (maximally up to 6 credits).
-The completion of the experimental work needs to be proven upon application.
+Students may have to catch up on missing competencies in an additional module.
+The completion of the experimental work and the competencies in general/cognitive psychology and biological psychology/neuroscience needs to be proven upon applicatiοn.

 The following certificates are recognised as proof of your language proficience.